Help us protect Louisiana's children. Report Child Abuse & Neglect: 1-855-4LA-KIDS (1-855-452-5437) toll-free, 24 hours a day, seven days a week

 How is DSNAP eligibility calculated?

-What are the income limits for DSNAP?
 I’m not eligible for SNAP.
 Will I qualify for DSNAP?

 I receive SNAP.
 Am I eligible for DSNAP?
 Do I need to pre-register or apply?